nirajniroula/nirajniroula/README.md

 ### Hi there 👋
-- I’m currently working on a private project (a mobile application made with react-native).
-- Beside that, I’m also trying to learn some basics of web information security.
+🌱 I’m currently working on a private project (a mobile application made with react-native).
+Beside that, I’m also trying to sync (trying to stay updated) with native android development and also learning some basics of web information security.

 ⚡ Let this learning journey of ours never end.